Noisily 2018 Musical Highlights – Crew Pick

 Chris Williams – Marketing and Social media

 My musical highlights are less about individual acts and more the deliberately programmed sessions we had across the event this year featuring many of my favourite artists.
 Programming is what i get off on, so my highlights tend to be a series of artists of a certain style who combined to create a special journey on the various stages across Coney Woods.
-Being a massive fan of crossover sounds between the trance, techno and psychedelic styles, it was with particular pleasure that the Zenon Session with Breger, Evil Oil Man dna Grouch, worked so well on the Saturday on the Liquid Stage.
+Being a massive fan of crossover sounds between the trance, techno and psychedelic styles, it was with particular pleasure that the Zenon Session with Breger, Evil Oil Man and Grouch, worked so well on the Saturday on the Liquid Stage.

-Charles Audley – Content and vibe Director
+Charles Audley – Content and Director of Vibe

 My musical highlights at Noisily this year?
 That’s a tough one, clearly.
 However I always find it’s the ones you most expect, then the ones you don’t expect at all.